Music therapy for substance addiction treatment

 Reaching patients on a physical, emotional and spiritual level

-With the guidance of a Board Certified Music Therapist, music can be used as a tool to alleviate withdrawal symptoms, provide an outlet for emotions patients may be experiencing for the first time in a long time, support the development of self-regulation skills, and explore spirituality – and that’s why it’s such a critical part of addiction treatment.
-It helps reach patients from a different perspective and is motivating to begin the healing process necessary for the journey of recovery.
+With the guidance of a Board-Certified Music Therapist, music can be used as a tool to alleviate withdrawal symptoms, provide an outlet for emotions patients may be experiencing for the first time in a long time, support the development of self-regulation skills, and explore spirituality – and that’s why it’s such a critical part of addiction treatment.

+Music helps reach patients from a different perspective and is motivating to begin the healing process necessary for the journey of recovery.
 Most RCA locations have music therapy and use it as a way to emotionally support our patients and get them on the road to recovery.

 For me, music therapy is a way to connect with our souls.
 It’s deep, it’s personal, but at the same time, it’s a unifying feature amongst all individuals.
 Music therapy, and music in itself, often expresses what can’t be said.
 We don’t always have the words to capture how we’re feeling, but music does.
-It allows patients to express various thoughts and emotions and reflect – and at the same time building connections with their peers.”
+It allows patients to express various thoughts and emotions and reflect – and at the same time building connections with their peers.